at-cg/minichain/README.md

 ## <a name="intro"></a>Introduction

 Minichain is designed to align long reads to pangenome graphs represented as DAGs.
 It can scale to pangenomes built from several human genome assemblies.
 We have incorporated a provably-good gap-sensitive co-linear chaining algorithm for filtering anchors (see [paper](#pub) for details).
 This algorithm enables accurate and fast long read alignments.
-Minichain uses seeding and base-to-base alignment code from [Minigraph][minigraph].
+Minichain uses seeding and base-to-base alignment code from [minigraph][minigraph].

 ## <a name="uguide"></a>User's Guide